Superintegrability and choreographic obstructions in dihedral $n$-body Hamiltonian systems: Low- illustrations: four and five bodies

 \paragraph{(a) $(3{+}2)$ fragmentation.} One doublet organizes a synchronized three-body sub-choreography, while the other organizes a synchronized dimer.
 The resulting motion has a residual $C_3$ time-shift symmetry on the three-body submotion, but it is not $C_5$-equivariant and hence is not a five-body choreography.
 When the three-body and two-body submotions are supported on distinct closed curves, the overall motion is choreographically fragmented.

-\emph{Remark.} The $C_3$ appearing in (a) is not a geometric subgroup of the rotation group $C_5$; it is a \emph{dynamical} cyclic symmetry acting on the three--body submotion.
-Concretely, it means that three particles traverse a common curve with time shifts of $T/3$, i.e.\ for an appropriate parametrization $\gamma(t)$,

-while the remaining two particles form an independent synchronized dimer.
-This explains how a $(3{+}2)$ split can occur even though $C_5$ admits no threefold rotation subgroup.
+\emph{Remark.} The $C_3$ appearing in $(a)$ is not a geometric subgroup of the rotation group $C_5$; it is a dynamical cyclic symmetry acting on the three-body submotion.
+Concretely, it means that three particles traverse a common curve with time shifts of $T/3$, while the remaining two particles form an independent synchronized dimer.
+This illustrates that fragment symmetries need not coincide with subgroups of the ambient cyclic label symmetry.

-\paragraph{(b) $(2{+}2{+}1)$ decomposition.} Each doublet produces a synchronized dimer on separate curves, while the remaining particle follows its own different trajectory (see Fig. \ref{fig:5body-221-fragmentation}).
+\paragraph{(b) $(2{+}2{+}1)$ fragmentation.} Each doublet produces a synchronized dimer on separate curves, while the remaining particle follows its own different trajectory (see Fig. \ref{fig:5body-221-fragmentation}).
 This configuration is equivariant under $C_2$ on each dimer but has no global $C_5$ time--shift symmetry.

 \paragraph{(c) Full five-body choreography.} When the two doublets satisfy the $(1{:}2)$ resonance $\Omega_{2}=2\,\Omega_{1}$ and the corresponding phase-matching condition, their superposition locks into the lima\c{c}on five--body choreography with full $C_5$ equivariance (see Fig. \ref{fig:5body-limacon}).